Log in

 Top Universities in Toronto

-Toronto is home to many top institutions, each with unique academic programs and vibrant student communities.
-There are plenty of student apartments in Toronto near these universities.
-With uhomes.com, you can choose from cheap accommodation in Toronto depending on your preference.
+Toronto is home to many top-tier institutions, each with unique academic programs and vibrant student communities.
+You can browse plenty of student apartments in Toronto near these universities on uhomes.com and choose the best fit based on your preferences.
 Below are some of the major universities in Toronto:

-It is ranked 21st in the World University Rank 2024 and is one of the most prestigious universities in Canada and the world, which is well known for its courses in medicine, business, engineering, humanities and education.
+1. University of Toronto: ranked 29th in the 2026 QS World University Rankings.
+It is one of the most prestigious universities in Canada and worldwide, known for its programs in medicine, business, engineering, the humanities, and education.
 The university has 44 libraries.
 With 19.5 million physical volumes and more than 6.4 million electronic volumes, it is the third-largest library system in North America.

-This university has pioneered a range of programs and 8,500 experiential education opportunities, including internships, community placements, co-ops and capstone projects, to prepare students for a changing world.
+2. York University: This university has pioneered a range of programs and 8,500 experiential education opportunities, including internships, community placements, co-ops, and capstone projects, to prepare students for a changing world.

-It is a public, fully accredited college of applied arts and technology with three campuses in downtown Toronto.
-George Brown offers more than 170 full-time programs in art and design, business, community services, etc.
+5. George Brown College: It is a public, fully accredited college of applied arts and technology with three campuses in downtown Toronto.
+George Brown offers more than 170 full-time programs across art and design, business, community services, and more.

 Transportation in Toronto

-Toronto is not only famous for its education and diversity, but also stands out among many cities for its well-connected transportation network.
-The well-known transportation system includes buses, trains, bicycles, etc. With so many public transportation options, students can quickly get around Toronto City on weekends or easily find their way from student housing in Toronto to their universities.
+Toronto stands out among many cities for its well-connected transportation network, including buses, trains, and bicycles.
+With so many public transportation options, students can conveniently get around Toronto on weekends or easily reach their campuses from student housing.

 1. From the Airport